tskit-dev/tskit/docs/export.md

 - mask the offending sites using the ``site_mask`` argument; or
 - choose a ``position_transform`` that maps 0 to a valid positive position.

-For example, to shift all coordinates by 1 to make them strictly 1-based, we could define:
+For example, to shift all coordinates by 1, we could define:

 ```{code-cell}
 def one_based_positions(positions):